How Long Will It Take To See A Credit Score Improvement After An Error Is Resolved?

 The credit reporting agency will request that the creditor verify that the information on your credit report is accurate and that the creditor was in error.
 If the creditor determines that there was a mistake, the creditor is obligated to report the new and accurate information to all three credit reporting agencies.
 Creditors normally have 30 days to do this.

 Assuming that it took 30 days for the credit reporting agency to investigate and another 30 days for a creditor to report the errors, you may be waiting yet another 30 days to see an improvement on your credit score.
+Keep this in mind when searching for how to improve credit score numbers.
 This is because most credit reporting sites also update your credit report once every 30 days.

 Errors That Affect Your Credit Score